harikas14/Pages/docs/WinMug-UserGuide.md

 3. **To download everything**: Leave all albums checked (recommended)
 4. **To download specific albums**: Uncheck albums you don't want
 5. You can see the total size and image count for your selection
+6. Use the **Tree View** or **List View** toggle to switch between views
+7. Use the **Search** box to quickly find specific albums

+### 4a.
+Select Individual Photos (Optional)

+Want to download only specific photos from an album?
+WinMug supports individual photo selection:

+1. Find an album in the list and click **"View"** to open the album preview
+2. The album's photos will display as thumbnails in a grid
+3. Click on individual photos to select/deselect them (selected photos show a blue checkmark)
+4. Use **"Select All"** or **"Deselect All"** buttons for quick selection
+5. Selected photos are added to your download queue
+6. Click **"Back to Albums"** to return to the album list
+7. Your individual selections are preserved and combined with full album selections

+**Tip**: This is perfect for downloading just the best photos from large albums!

 ### 5. Start Downloading